hpcc-systems/HPCC-Platform/devdoc/roxie.md

 -	The actual file connected to can be switched out in the background, to handle the case where a file read from a remote location becomes unavailable, and to switch to reading from a local location after a background file copy operation completes.

+## New IBYTI mode

+Original IBYTI implementation allocated a thread (from the pool) to each incoming query packet, but some will block for a period to allow an IBYTI to arrive to avoid unnecessary work.
+It was done this way for historical reasons - mainly that the addition of the delay was after the initial IBYTI implementation, so that in the very earliest versions there was no priority given to any particular subchannel and all would start processing at the same time if they had capacity to do so.

+This implementation does not seem particularly smart - in particular it's typing up worker threads even though they are not actually working, and may result in the throughput of the Roxie agent being reduced.
+For that reason an alternative implementation (controlled by the NEW_IBYTI flag) was created during the cloud transition which tracks what incoming packets are waiting for IBYTI expiry via a separate queue, and they are only allocated to a worker thread once the IBYTI delay times out.

+So far the NEW_IBYTI flag has only been set on containerized systems (simply to avoid rocking the boat on the bare-metal systems), but we may turn on in bare metal too going forward (and if so, the old version of the code can be removed sooner or later).

+## Testing Roxie code

+Sometimes when developing/debugging Roxie features, it's simplest to run a standalone executable.
+Using server mode may be useful if wanting to debug server/agent traffic messaging.

+For example, to test IBYTI behaviour on a single node, use

+    ./a.out --server --port=9999 --traceLevel=1 --logFullQueries=1 --expert.addDummyNode --roxieMulticastEnabled=0 --traceRoxiePackets=1

+Having first compiled a suitable bit of ECL into a.out.
+I have found a snippet like this quite handy:

+    rtl := SERVICE
+     unsigned4 sleep(unsigned4 _delay) : eclrtl,action,library='eclrtl',entrypoint='rtlSleep';
+    END;

+    d := dataset([{rtl.sleep(5000)}], {unsigned a});
+    allnodes(d)+d;